*Note: This article was originally written in April, 2016.

-While tensions run high in today’s polarized climate, I think we sometimes forget that no one’s perfect and that even goes for American Presidents.
+While tensions run high in today’s polarized climate, (especially with social media echo chambers) I think we sometimes forget that no one’s perfect and that even goes for American Presidents.
 I think it’s important, now more than ever, to point out that EVERY Commander-in-Chief in our history has had their successes and failures.
-Especially with the echo chamber of social media further perpetuating rampant misinformation and the us versus them mentality.

 When you get down to it, the job of an American President is probably one of the toughest positions of all time.
 No matter what you do, someone will hate you for it.